 I could probably keep going as this subject is very near and dear to me and likely to you too.
-But I feel I’ve covered the topic pretty thoroughly at this point.
+But I feel I’ve covered back to school tips for parents pretty thoroughly at this point.

 But we don’t have to stop here.
 If you have other concerns, questions or disagree with something, I want to hear from you!
 Comment here, on my social channels or email me anytime!